Primary Sources & Data

 1865–1877

 Reconstruction.
 Republicans pass the 13th, 14th, and 15th Amendments.
-Black men vote and hold office—Hiram Revels becomes the first Black U.S. Senator (1870), P.B.S.
+Black men vote and hold office: Hiram Revels becomes the first Black U.S. Senator (1870), P.B.S.
 Pinchback serves as Louisiana's governor (1872).
 But Lincoln is assassinated and Andrew Johnson, a Southern sympathizer, sabotages reform.

 1877

 The Betrayal.
-The 1876 election between Republican Rutherford Hayes and Democrat Samuel Tilden ends in disputed returns from Florida, South Carolina, and Louisiana—the last states with federal troops.
+The 1876 election between Republican Rutherford Hayes and Democrat Samuel Tilden ends in disputed returns from Florida, South Carolina, and Louisiana, the last states with federal troops.
 In a backroom deal, Democrats accept Hayes as president; Republicans withdraw troops from the South.
 'Redemption' begins: the Klan and paramilitary 'Red Shirts' murder Black voters and white allies.
 Democrats retake every Southern statehouse.

 1890–1910

 Jim Crow.
 Southern states rewrite constitutions to disenfranchise Black voters: poll taxes, literacy tests, grandfather clauses, white primaries.
 In Louisiana, Black voter registration drops from 130,000 to 1,342.
+In 1896, Plessy v.
+Ferguson makes 'separate but equal' the law of the land.

 1898